mitTransportAnalyst/documentation-of-geojson-files/README.md

 - **(4) routes**:

--- [Geojson for route](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/routes.geojson).
-Since all the routes which pass one trunk should has same style.
-So each route should have the trunk id which it passes.
+-- [GeoJSON for route](https://github.com/mitTransportAnalyst/documentation-of-geojson-files/blob/master/routes.geojson).
+All routes using a given corridor segment should share the same style, so each should have the id of the corridor to which it belongs.

--- the json file which include the style for each trunk id.
-For example, "B" is the trunk id.
+-- the json file which include the style for each corridor id.
+For example, "B" is the corridor id.
 ```javascript
 {
 "B":{